emuPlace/emuOne/README.md

 </span>

 ## Latest Changes
+> 18th January 2023

+- Added several registers to GTE.

+## Previous Changes
 > 17th January 2023

 - Added CPU, COP0 and GTE.
   - Code is ugly imo and will be improved.
 - Added all no$ documented opcodes for CPU and GTE.

-## Previous Changes
-> 15th January 2023

-No changes have been made.

 ## Social Media
 <span>